“It’s 10 AM, do you know what your team is working on?”

 Work packages are the lowest level of detail in a WBS, and they’re often structured in a “verb-noun” fashion to illustrate the action required to accomplish a specific item.

 A work package might be to “develop requirement traceability matrix” or to “program sort routine.”
 That specificity is key to understanding what’s possible considering the constraints of cost, time, quality, and scope.
+You can use a planning resource like monday.com templates to map this out easily.

 3. Define the necessary activities